Capel Rhondda: History

 Hopkinstown developed from the Tŷ Mawr Estate owned by an Evan Hopkin in the mid-19th century.
 Two coal mines were opened on what was previously an agricultural estate by a Yorkshire engineer, John Calvert, and by the 1870s the Great Western Colliery had developed into a major industrial complex in the area, comprising the mines, a chemical works and an iron foundry.
 A Baptist chapel was built in the village in 1852 to serve the spiritual needs of the workers, and in 1885 the present building was constructed as a, much larger, replacement.
 The evangelical revival in Wales which began in the 18th century and greatly extended its influence in the 19th saw nonconformism replace Anglicanism as the predominant religious faction and by the mid-19th century "the capel (chapel) took the place of the church in the lives of most people".

 On Sunday 1 November 1907, the Welsh composer John Hughes played the organ in the Capel Rhondda at the first performance of the hymn tune Cwm Rhondda, written to commemorate the installation of the chapel's organ.
 (Note: The organ, which remains in situ, is by the Newcastle makers Blackett & Howden.)
 This tune is used for various hymns: perhaps the best known are Wele'n sefyll rhwng y myrtwydd and Arglwydd, arwain trwy'r anialwch; the latter was later translated into English as Guide me, O thou Great Redeemer, colloquially known as "Bread of Heaven", which is now commonly referenced as the unofficial second national anthem of Wales.
 (Note: Although Wales does not have an official national anthem, the song Hen Wlad Fy Nhadau is generally considered its unofficial anthem.)

 In December 2024 the Baptist Union of Wales closed the chapel due to declining congregations and in 2025 placed it on the market for sale.
 Local campaigners initiated fundraising activities to buy the chapel and establish it as a community asset.
-As of 27 July 2025, the group had crowdfunded some £55,000 of the estimated £60,000 purchase costs.
+By July 2025, the group had crowdfunded some £55,000 of the estimated £60,000 purchase costs, and in February 2026 the group announced they had secured ownership of the chapel.

+In 2026 a programme was initiated to restore the chapel organ, in advance of the 120-year anniversary of its installation in 2027.